 Hyperpigmentation is quite common skin condition that affects millions of people.
-Though usually harmless, skin discoloration and pigmentation can cause esthetical concerns and influence your self-esteem.
+Though usually harmless, skin discoloration and pigmentation can cause esthetical concerns and influence one’s self-esteem.
 So what is hyperpigmentation?
 In short, it is darkening of the skin that usually appears in small irregular patches, sometimes covering large areas of skin.
 It typically occurs on the face, neck, décolleté, and shoulders.
 But in some cases can affect other body parts as well.
 Scroll down to see which best chemical peel for hyperpigmentation made our top 10 list.

 At a glance: